So, you want to change your Chromebook’s resolution.

 And by picture, I mean the whole display- text, pictures, videos, etc. Not just images.
 Picture = display.

 If you’re not sure which to choose or what these numbers mean, see the next section.

 How do I choose the right setting for my Chromebook?

-The best way to do this would be through an example.
+The best way to do this would be with an example.

 So, this means that you have 800 pixels going horizontally across your screen and 600 pixels going vertically up your screen.
 That’s what these numbers mean.

 1280 x 800?
 1024 x 768?
 1920 x 1200?
 1366 x 768?
 1600 x 900?
 800 x 600?
 What do these numbers mean?

 In actuality, it really gets a lot more complicated than you’d imagine: